 Assessment Roll The official list of all property within the County assessed by the Assessor.

-Assessment Roll Year The year following the annual lien date and the regular assessment of records of a profession, trade or business, for which an assessment is levied outside of the normal assessment period for the lien date in question.
+Assessment Roll Year The year following the annual lien date and the regular assessment of or business, for which an assessment is levied outside of the normal assessment period for the lien date in question.